Accelerating Additive Manufacturing Adoption in India

-The robotic total stations market size stood at USD 0.95 billion in 2025 and is forecast to advance at a 6.5% CAGR, reaching USD 1.29 billion by 2030.
+The robotic total stations market was valued at USD 0.95 billion in 2025 and estimated to grow from USD 1.01 billion in 2026 to reach USD 1.36 billion by 2031, at a CAGR of 6.12% during the forecast period (2026-2031).
 This trajectory underscores how single-operator optical instruments have become indispensable as infrastructure owners demand centimetre-level accuracy and verifiable “digital as-built” models that tie directly into Building Information Modelling (BIM) environments.
 Surging megaproject activity, particularly in rail, road, and renewable-energy build-outs, continues to accelerate adoption as contractors replace two-person crews with robotic workflows that cut layout time by up to 80% Autodesk.
 Manufacturers are equally shifting the value proposition toward AI-enabled software that delivers autonomous target recognition, predictive maintenance, and secure cloud synchronisation, ensuring the robotic total stations market keeps pace with labour-short construction sites and tightening carbon-audit mandates.

 Key Report Takeaways